-Idol represents New Zealand in CMLL Grand Prix
+Johnny Idol flies the flag for New Zealand today in the CMLL International Grand Prix.

 Idol will be part of an eight-man international side taking on a team of lucha libre legends in the main event of the CMLL pay-per-view live from Mexico City.